 - In 2017, Montana enacted SB 173, calling for a ban on any urine that is not from confirmed CWD-free herds (Archery Trade Association approved).

-- The West Virginia Division of Natural Resources strongly recommends that hunters do not use urine based attractants out of fear of spreading CWD.
+- Many other state agencies strongly recommend that hunters do not use urine-based attractants out of fear of spreading CWD.